qmk/qmk_firmware/keyboards/cutie_club/Wraith/keymaps/default/readme.md

-# The default keymap for Wraith
+# The default keymap for the Wraith